Luxor Egypt Travel Guide

 Consider hiring a taxi for the day or arranging transport through your inn for convenience on the West Bank.

-Consider adding a visit to the Tombs of the Nobles or Deir el-Medina for a comprehensive experience of everyday life and burial practices.
+Consider adding a visit to the Tombs of the Nobles or Deir el-Medina for an all-encompassing experience of the daily routine and burial practices.

-The monarch's necropolis for New Kingdom pharaohs.
+The royal necropolis for New Kingdom pharaohs.
 Plan for a half-day to explore a few tombs.

 A unique terraced mortuary temple, carved into the cliffs.
 Allow 1-2 hours.